How Exchange Online uses TLS to secure email connections

 How Microsoft 365 uses TLS between Microsoft 365 and external, trusted partners

 If you decide to configure TLS between your organization and a trusted partner organization, Exchange Online can use forced TLS to create trusted channels of communication.
 Forced TLS requires your partner organization to authenticate to Exchange Online with a security certificate to send mail to you.
-Your partner will need to manage their own certificates.
+Your partner needs to manage their own certificates.
 Exchange Online uses connectors to protect messages that you send from unauthorized access before they arrive at the recipient's email provider.
 For information on using connectors to configure mail flow, see Configure mail flow using connectors in Office 365.

 TLS and hybrid Exchange Server deployments